jlooper/msft-learn-apis/module/includes/3-query-Met-API.md

 This query gives you the information to retrieve the objects that are returned.
 If you wanted to observe the first object in that group, you would visit this endpoint: `https://collectionapi.metmuseum.org/public/collection/v1/objects/626019`.
 The resultant data returned reveals a rather spectacular costume suit of armor from 1800 complete with a papier-mâché helmet.
 One can only imagine the party it was worn to!

 ![costume armor from the Met](https://images.metmuseum.org/CRDImages/aa/original/DT5896.jpg).
+> This costume helmet was acquired by the Metropolitan Museum in 1988 and currently resides in the Arms and Armor department.

 The Metropolitan Museum's well-organized and easy-to-access API is a great place to start imagining how you might use an API in your web site.
 You could build a search by using the `search` endpoint using query parameters.
 You could query the `department` for a group of objectIds and loop over them to create a list of interesting objects.
 You can explore the collection in depth and in detail without ever touching or even understanding the database underlying it.
 That's the power of a great API!